oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 specifying address family, stub resolver follows this algorithm for each address family supported by the operating system:

- 1. Read routing table of particular address family.
+ 1. Read routing table of the address family.
- 2. Check for presence of a route towards a destination that is not a Link-Local range for such address family, ie. Section 2.5.6 of [RFC4291] for IPv6 and [RFC3927] for IPv4.
+ 2. Remove all routes towards Link-Local destinations from the routing table, ie. remove addresses from Section 2.5.6 of [RFC4291] for IPv6 routing table and remove addresses from [RFC3927] for IPv4 routing table.
- 3. If such a route is present, send the corresponding name query to the DNS:
+ 3. If the routing table is not empty, send the corresponding name query to the DNS:
-    AAAA query for the address family of IPv6, A query for IPv4.
+    AAAA query for IPv6, A query for IPv4.

 It is necessary to consider ANY route towards non Link-Local address space and not just default route and/or default network interface.
 Such a detection would